Star-Xcd/Star-Xcd.github.io/index.md

 I'm **Chendong Xin**, an undergraduate researcher passionate about advancing robotics and AI technologies.
 Currently pursuing my studies while conducting research in **robotic manipulation** and **human-robot interaction**.

+## About Me

+I'm Chendong Xin, an undergraduate researcher passionate about robotics.
+My interest in robotics starts when I participate the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) in my high school.
+(Our team number is 6907) I'm now in the Department of Automation in Tsinghua University, where I actively work in the field of robotic.

+### Background

+I am particularly interested in robotic manipulation and the real-world deployment of robot learning methods.
+My research focuses on enabling robots to achieve human-level accuracy and robustness in manipulation tasks.
+In the long term, I aim to advance the capabilities of dexterous manipulation for complex tasks through learning-based approaches, and to bridge the gap between simulation and real-world performance.

 ## Research Interests and Experiences

 My work focuses on bridging the gap between human dexterity and robotic capabilities: